kristian-lange-tw/JATOS_docs_v3/pages/Deploy-to-a-server-installation.md

 If you have trouble with the export and you are using a Safari browser have a look into [this issue in our Troubleshooting section](Troubleshooting.html#downloading-a-study--exporting-a-study-fails-eg-in-safari-browsers).

-### Decide how you're going to recruit your workers and generate the links
-Once you have your study running and have it on a server instance, you'll need to get your workers to access your study.
-[Different types of workers](Worker-Types.html) might be allowed to run your study.
-You could, but you don't have to, recruit your workers [using MTurk](Connect-to-Mechanical-Turk.html).
-You could also generate direct links in the [Worker Setup](Run-your-Study-with-Batch-Manager-and-Worker-Setup.html) to send to different workers.

-### Export your result data
-After you let workers run your study and you gathered result data you probably want to export them to your local computer for further analysis.
-Go to one of the **Results** views and select the results you want to export (select them by just clicking somewhere in the row).
-Then click 'Export Selected'.
-This will download all your results in one text file.

-### Analyse your data
-Once you have collected all your data, export it to text files.
-If you used the JSON format (which is handy - but any other text is fine too) you can analyse your data using this nice [JSON parser for Matlab and Octave](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?jsonlab) or the [JSON parser for R](http://cran.r-project.org/web/packages/jsonlite/index.html).